rotexsoft/slim-skeleton-mvc-app/documentation/MOVIE_CATALOG_APP_WALK_THROUGH.md

 Now our feature to view a movie is completed and can be accessed at `http://localhost:8888/movie-listings/view/<some_num>` (**`<some_num>`** should be replaced with a numeric id of a movie; e.g. http://localhost:8888/movie-listings/view/2 to view details of a single movie with an id of 2.
+At this point there is no movie in the database so there's nothing to view yet.

 Next, we implement the action method to add a new movie; i.e. **actionAdd()**.
 To do this, we add **actionAdd()** to **\MovieCatalog\Controllers\MovieListings**